majdalsado/majdalsado.github.io/all_collections/_posts/2023-01-24-in-defence-of-plaigirism-using-llms.md

 > Luddites destroy industrial machines, 1812

 # 💡 intro to the problem
 Plagiarism in academia has been a long-standing problem, but with the rise of advanced language models, the issue has taken on a new form.
-With the ability to generate comprehensive reports, essays, and other written assignments, students can now easily pass off AIs work as their own.
-Needless to say this is a cause for concern for many educational institutions whose look to ensure their students are indeed learning and honing their skills in their field of study.
+With chatGPT's ability to generate comprehensive reports, essays, and other written assignments, students can now easily pass off AI work as their own.
+Needless to say this is a cause for concern for many educational institutions who look to ensure that their students are indeed learning and honing their skills in their field of study.

 # 🤔 is it plaigirism?
 > **plagiarize**, verb, _pla·​gia·​rize_<br>